brettmcc/brettmcc.github.io/_pages/about.md

   - /about.html
 ---

 I am a sixth year economics PhD student at UCLA specializing in applied microeconomics.
-I am interested in the economics of migration, crime, and trade. **I am on the job market in academic year 2020-2021 and am generally available for virtual interviews.**
+I am interested in the economics of migration, crime, and trade.
+I will be joining the [Collegio Carlo Alberto](https://www.carloalberto.org/) as an Assistant Professor starting in September 2021.

 [Curriculum Vitae](https://brettmcc.github.io/files/mccully-CV.pdf)